This post may contain affiliate links, please see the privacy policy for details.

 • 2 Ounces heavy whipping cream

-• 6 Ounces coffee, hot, fresh brewed
+• 6 Ounces coffee, hot, freshly brewed

 • 2 Ounces Irish cream

-• 1 Tsp. chocolate, shaved
+• 1 Teaspoon chocolate, shaved into curls

 Instructions